 If teaching people to be more resilient didn’t solve the problem, what was going on?

-The execs pushed the burden and fault of wellbeing to their employees
+The leaders pushed the burden and fault of wellbeing to their employees

 The execs basically said it was “your fault” to their staff.